 Saturday afternoon so, despite a nasty ear otitis in the right ear and a computer in the harbor (suddenly, Neal lent me his), I went diving.
 Well yes, it's not every day that we have the chance to admire mandarin fish ...

-The ear went downhill, without much harm, with some hisses and squeaks, it is at the rise and once out of the water that I understood my pain ...
+The ear went down without too much pain, with a few whispers and squeaks, it was on the way up and once out of the water that I understood my pain...
 Good.
-I have the drops to heal all that well and I do not intend to dive back before the day after tomorrow: what is three full days dry, it should be almost cured by here.
+I've got the drops to treat all that properly and I don't plan to dive again until the day after tomorrow: that's three full days in the dry, it should be almost healed by then.
 It's almost back to normal today.
-Already, in Leyte, the first week, the left ear had made hers, but in two days it was back to normal.
-In short, let's close the parenthesis "bobos dive".
+In Leyte, the left ear had already been acting up the first week, but within two days it was back to normal.
+In short, let's close the "diving sores" parenthesis.

 Lively, stealthy, they are cute full with their small square head and fins-fans, but not easy to photograph.
 Especially when one finds oneself to make small yoyos with a recalcitrant ear from one end to the other of a pile of coral that one does not want to strike with the palms ...